-The applicant, John Norwood, requests a variance from the street setback, interior setback, and solar setback at 401 Cobb Terrace.
-The variance is required to relocate an existing carriage house/shed and build a new single-family home on the property.
+The applicant, John Norwood, requests two variances for property located at 401 Cobb Terrace:

+1. a variance from the street setback, interior setback, and solar setbacks and

+2. a variance from the steep slopes disturbance limit.

+The variances are required to relocate an existing carriage house/shed on the property and build a new single-family home.